jedrichards/es6/README.md

 var foo = proxy.foo; // "GET foo"
 ```

-> A simple logger could be created using a proxy.
-Proxies could also be a good choice for implementing profilers, mocks and spies since they can dynamically respond to arbitrary property access and method invocation.
+### Web Service Resource

-#### Web service resource
+Another example use for a proxy could be a REST web service utility.
+REST resource names could be intercepted from arbitrary method calls and used to build the request url.

 ```js
 function makeResouce (baseUrl) {